 25 years ago

-Two Belgians met each other for the first time 25 years ago in the lively city of Pécs in the south of Hungary.
+Two Belgians met each other for the first time more than 25 years ago in the lively city of Pécs in the south of Hungary.

 At that time Pieter Leemans was developing his terracotta company Terra Ungheria and exporting mainly to Belgium and the Netherlands.
 Today Terra Ungheria produces terracotta products for Domani, a world class manufacturer of high quality terracotta with many clients all over the world.
 Winemaking is the second passion of Pieter and he has been a winemaker for over 20 years in the wine region Pécs in the south of Hungary.

-Emanuel Van Melkebeke spent 4 wonderful years in Hungary and got involved in the Hungarian wine world.
-He returned to Belgium and started the company Roi des Rois which imports artisan wines from Hungary and neighbouring countries, fresh truffles and wild mushrooms of high quality.
-Today Roi des Rois works together with the top gastronomy in Belgium.
+Emanuel Van Melkebeke spent 4 wonderful years in Hungary as a young man and got involved in the Hungarian wine world.
+He returned to Belgium and started the company Roi des Rois which distributed artisan wines, fresh truffles and wild mushrooms of the best quality.
 Emanuel has been trained as a winemaker at Syntra in Belgium and prefers the pure style of winemaking.

 A few years ago

 Emanuel and Pieter met again a few years ago because of their common passion: wines without make-up.

 The most ancient and purest form of winemaking uses amphorae where clay plays an essential role.
 Clay is the oldest known ceramic material.
 The birth and ageing of wine in a vessel made from clay has the advantage that there is no taste influence from the vessel while maturation takes place.